Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 # Class Learning Objectives

-The goal of this class is to improve and develop your JavaScript skills and knowledge, and to further develop your skills in software development.
+The goal of this class is to improve and develop your JavaScript skills and knowledge and to further develop your skills in software development.

 - Write quality modern JS
-- Use functions and varaibles to create front end applications
+- Use functions and variables to create front end applications
 -

 <!-- > -->